rfluethi/WordPress-Playgrounds/playground/import-example/README.md

 # Examples
+These files are used in the seminar materials to demonstrate how to import a WordPress page into the Playground and display it in edit mode.

 ## blueprint.html
 This HTML file demonstrates how to use the JavaScript API to load and display a `blueprint.json` in the WordPress Playground.